adrianbartnik/whoww.github.io/content/blog/2018-06-04-annotation-processing.md

 The only thing that is missing is the source code for the `MissingFeatureManagerGenerator`.
 Once all classes with `MissingFeature` annotations have been added, we are ready to generate its corresponding source file.
-The class simply maintains a list of `MissingFeatureHolder`, which in turn simply stores the fully qualified class name, the feature description and the severity.
+The class simply maintains a list of `MissingFeatureHolder`, which in turn simply store the fully qualified class name, the feature description and the severity.
-Once we have processed all annotations, our annotation processor writes a simple java class, which makes this list accessibly and adds convenience functionality.
+Once we have processed all annotations, our annotation processor writes a simple java class, which makes this list accessible and adds convenience functionality.
 We will see an example output in just a second.
-For generating the Java source file, we use [Javapoet](https://github.com/square/javapoet) library by Square.
+For generating the Java source file, we use the [Javapoet](https://github.com/square/javapoet) library by Square.

 ```java
 public class MissingFeatureManagerGenerator {